 Fax: (740) 472-2523

 If you own property in Monroe County, then you need to know the following information:

 All buildings on your property are taxable, even if they are built on skids.
 The only things that are not taxable are play structures for children and outhouses.
 Buildings continue to carry value and be taxed as long as they are usable.
 Dilapidated, unusable buildings do not carry value for taxing purposes.

 You must report any new construction on any property in Monroe County within sixty (60) days of the start of construction.
 This includes all buildings (other than play structures for children), carports, porches, etc. You do not need to report replacement of roofs, windows, or siding unless the replacement is part of remodeling of part or all of the structure.
 Failure to report new construction can result in taxes being assessed for up to five (5) years in arrears and a penalty of up to 50% being charged.
 This is State law.
 Remember that reporting your construction helps to insure that your buildings are appraised accurately.

 Damaged or Destroyed Property

-If you own and occupy your home as your principal residence, you may qualify for the 2 ½% tax reduction.
-To qualify, you must have been living in the home on January 1st of the year for are applying for.
-You may file an application for 2 ½% between the First Monday in January and the First Monday in June.
-You may only receive the 2 ½% reduction at your principal place of residence, and cannot already be receiving it in any other county or state.
+If you own and occupy your home as your principal residence, you may qualify for the owner-occupancy tax reduction.
+To qualify, you must have been living in the home on January 1st of the year you are applying for.
+You may file an application any time after the First Monday in January.
+You may only receive the reduction at your principal place of residence, and cannot already be receiving it in any other county or state.